OFFICIAL CORNHOLEATL RULES

 **CornholeATL reserves the right to extend or shorten the season due to rain outs - CornholeATL Weather Policy

 The object is to be the first team to reach or surpass 21 points.
 Points are scored by landing a tossed bag on the board (1 point) and by having a tossed bag drop into the hole (3 points).
 Once all eight bags have been tossed, players calculate the points scored per team.
 The team with the higher number of points is award the point difference.
 If a team is winning 13-0, it is considered a skunk and the leading team wins the game.
+Report final scores to your league referee; it is the responsibility of both teams.

 Example: "Team A" scores 8 points in frame 1, and "Team B" scores 2 points in frame 1.
 "Team B"'s 2 points are subtracted from "Team A"'s 8 points awarding 6 points to "Team A"'s net total.